uuosio/gscdk/README.md

 # eosio-go

-## Initialize a project with "init" subcommand
+## Initializing a project with "init" subcommand

 "init" command initialize a project with contract name